Robert Simpson (meteorologist): Retirement

-He retired from government service in 1974, turning NHC over to his Deputy Director Neil Frank.
-The Simpsons returned to Washington, where they established a weather consulting firm, Simpson Weather Associates in Charlottesville, Virginia.
+Simpson retired from government service in 1974, turning NHC over to his Deputy Director Neil Frank.
+He returned to Washington with Joanne, where they established a weather consulting firm, Simpson Weather Associates in Charlottesville, Virginia.
 At this time he became a Certified Consulting Meteorologist.
-Both he and his wife joined the faculty of the University of Virginia in the Environmental Sciences department.
-In that capacity, he participated in several international scientific experiments, such as GATE, MONEX, ITEX, and Toga COARE.
-He co-authored the book "The Hurricane and Its Impacts" with Herbert Riehl, and recently was senior editor and contributing author to "HURRICANE!
-Coping with Disaster."
+Both he and Joanne joined the faculty of the University of Virginia in the Environmental Sciences Department.
+In that capacity, he participated in several international scientific experiments, including the GARP Atlantic Tropical Experiment (GATE), the Monsoon Experiment (MONEX), the Island Tropical Experiment (ITEX), and TOGA Coupled Ocean Atmosphere Response Experiment (COARE).
+He co-authored the book The Hurricane and Its Impacts with Herbert Riehl, and recently was senior editor and contributing author to HURRICANE!
+Coping with Disaster.

+Honors and awards

-He was an Honorary Member of the American Meteorological Society (AMS) and a Fellow of the Explorers Club of New York.
-He is the recipient of Gold Medals from both the U.S. and from France, and of the Cleveland Abbe Award from the AMS.
-Simpson, whose wife died in 2010, resided in Washington, D.C. until his death after a stroke on December 18, 2014.
+Simpson was an Honorary Member of the American Meteorological Society (AMS) and a Fellow of the Explorers Club of New York.
+He was the recipient of gold medals from both the U.S. and France, and of the Cleveland Abbe Award from the AMS.

+Later years and death

+Simpson, who turned 100 in 2012, resided in Washington, D.C., until his death at the age of 102 following a stroke on December 18, 2014.
+He is interred, along with his wife Joanne (who died in 2010), in Rock Creek Cemetery in Washington, D.C.
+Their shared headstone features an engraving of the NHRP logo.
+A February 19, 2015, memorial service held in Simpson's honor featured AMS past presidents Louis Uccellini (also a former National Weather Service director) and Richard Anthes, as well as meteorologist Greg Holland of the National Center for Atmospheric Research (NCAR).